 Popsicle Sticks Are The Affordable Secret Behind These Trendy Shelves

 What Are Floating Shelves?

 Floating shelves—also called cantilevered shelves or hidden shelves—attach by one long side directly to a wall; the method of attachment is hidden.
-The visual effect is that of a shelf jutting straight out of the wall.
+The visual effect is that of a shelf jutting straight out of the wall with no support.